 - Pokémon has an amusing application of this trope in the form of the teachable move "Fly".
 Any Pokémon who can learn it effectively becomes your Deus Ex Machina Airline.
 (In practice, this means you are able to revisit important locations within the game.)
 The list of characters who can carry you while flying includes everything from creatures who fit the Giant Flyer trope, like the big, badass dragon Salamence.
 But it also hilariously includes tiny little Zubat and (possibly the most amusing) Doduo◊, a two-headed flightless bird thing without wings.
 Generally the entire evolutionary lines of common bird Pokémon (Pidgey, Hoothoot, etc.) can learn Fly even in their small initial forms (for one thing, Pidgey's Pokédex entry calls it a Tiny Bird Pokémon).
 Natu stands out as a rare example of a common bird Pokémon that can't (like Pidgey, it is also described as a Tiny Bird Pokémon), though its evolved form, Xatu, can.

 - Much more amusing than Doduo is Smeargle.
-They aren't bird-like or winged at all (they're dogs), but that doesn't stop them from sketching and using Fly.
+They aren't bird-like or winged at all (they're dogs with paintbrush tails), but that doesn't stop them from sketching and using Fly.

 - Best of all for a Deus Ex Machina Airline?
-A legendary like Rayquaza, Moltres, or Ho-Oh.
+A Legendary Pokémon like Rayquaza, Moltres, or Ho-Oh.
 You are riding a friggin' phoenix, or the Ziz itself.